MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-obtain-a-contact-message-given-a-contacts-address-book-entry.md

 ---
-title: "Obtain a Contact Message Given a Contacts Address Book Entry"
+title: "Obtain a contact message given a contacts address book entry"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: a263894b-b3da-f1e4-a7da-ca3695bddc94
 description: "Last modified: August 13, 2013"
 ---

-# Obtain a Contact Message Given a Contacts Address Book Entry
+# Obtain a contact message given a contacts address book entry

 **Applies to**: Outlook

 This topic contains an example in C++, `HrOpenContact`, that shows how to use the [CONTAB_ENTRYID](contab_entryid.md) structure that identifies an entry in a Contacts Address Book to obtain the associated MAPI Contact message.

 `HrOpenContact` has the following parameters:

 -  *lpSession*  is an input parameter representing the current session. **LPMAPISESSION** is defined in the MAPI header file mapix.h as a pointer to [IMAPISession : IUnknown](imapisessioniunknown.md).